juxor/afaq/markdown/secI1.md

 ramifications for exchange ratios throughout the economy.

-One of the reasons why neo-classical economists stress equilibrium is that prices only provide the basis for rational calculation only in that state for disequilibrium prices can convey extremely misleading information.
+One of the reasons why neo-classical economists stress equilibrium is that prices provide the basis for rational calculation only in that state, for disequilibrium prices can convey extremely misleading information.
 When people trade at disequilibrium prices, it has serious impacts on the economy (which is why neo-classical economics abstracts from it).
 As one economist notes, if